What is the Cultivate Grant Program?

 Grant recipient(s) will be awarded on June 19, 2021

 The Cultivate program will allocate 5 grants in total.
-Awards include one $1,000 grant, one $500 grant and three $250 grants.
+Awards include one $1,000 grant, one $500 grant and two $250 grants.
 For consideration, applications must submit a complete application that includes a business plan, a min. of two years work history in their field, and a summary how the grant would help their business.
 The funding amount will be based on state-required resources for operations.
 For more information or questions, email us at email@example.com

 *Note: Grant programs may be updated based on corporate partners and individual supporters.
 If you would like to show your support and help other small businesses, click on the button above to donate.